tock/libtock-c/examples/tests/console/console_timeout/README.md

 =======================

 This app tests canceling asynchronous reads from the console.
 The application reads from the console and sets a 5 second time.
-When the timer fires, it aborts the read from the console.
+When the alarm fires, it aborts the read from the console.
 If aborts are working correctly, this should result in a receive callback containing anything that was read so far.